 Sometimes they get dragged into a workshop I'm running.
 It's not fun for them or me.
 They are pretty grumpy and argumentative.
 Most times, they just want to be seen and noticed.
 They are only just holding onto their high performing status - and they know it.
 Their glory days are behind them.

-The Trap of High Performance
+The Trap of being a High-Performing Employee

 Many leaders face challenges not only in adapting to change but also in effectively guiding their teams through unpredictable circumstances.
 Successfully navigating through periods of declining revenue or shifts in direction demands leaders who are willing to embrace change and are dedicated to acquiring the essential leadership tools that may have been overlooked due to time constraints.